Biden administration requests $32.5 billion in Ukraine aid and coronavirus funds as spending talks continue - The Boston Globe

 Advertisement

-On Tuesday, Senate Minority Leader Mitch McConnell, R-Ky., announced a "snag" in talks over Ukraine assistance, attacking Democrats for trying to source the money from sums they already planned to apportion for the Pentagon.
+On Tuesday, Senate minority leader Mitch McConnell, a Kentucky Republican, announced a ‘’snag’' in talks over Ukraine assistance, attacking Democrats for trying to source the money from sums they already planned to apportion for the Pentagon.
 A day later, dozens of Republicans questioned whether additional coronavirus aid is necessary, arguing that the Biden administration has not fully accounted for existing spending, including the $1.9 trillion package adopted last year.

 But the Biden administration sought to assuage those concerns in the request it is transmitting to Congress.
 The Ukraine money would be new, emergency aid, not repurposed dollars meant for the Defense Department.
 And the funds set aside for the coronavirus reflect immediate needs, particularly because some existing programs to help uninsured Americans obtain tests and vaccinations are set to expire this spring, according to one of the people familiar with the administration’s thinking.